How a Gang of Eight Captured our Hearts and Led us Down a New Path

 After thirty years, some of our camellias have grown into trees, and new ones are still toddlers

 The Gang became the nucleus of our early camellia efforts.
 Since then we have combed nurseries and read publications from the American Camellia Society.
-Fickle gardeners that we are, have been smitten by one variety after another.
+Fickle gardeners that we are, we have been smitten by one variety after another.

 Almost immediately we learned how to propagate them, and kind gardeners willingly invited us in to air layer their favorite camellias.